tensorflow/docs/site/en/api_docs/python/tf/xla/experimental/compile.md

-Builds an operator that compiles and runs `computation` with XLA.
+Builds an operator that compiles and runs `computation` with XLA. (deprecated)

 <section class="expandable">
   <h4 class="showalways">View aliases</h4>